Why in Heaven’s Name Aren’t Teeth Considered Part of Our Health

 Insurance plans continue to ignore the fact that our overall health is closely connected to our dental health.

 Medicare has an important role in setting the norms of health care coverage, as it’s the largest insurer in the U.S. Nevertheless, it doesn’t offer dental care.
-In fact, about 70% of seniors don’t have dental health coverage, according to government statistics.
+About 70% of seniors don’t have dental health coverage, according to government statistics.

 The senior program officer at the Robert Wood Johnson Foundation, Dr. David Kroll, argues that as Medicare doesn’t offer dental coverage, this unchanging condition influenced ACA (Affordable Care Act).